 The Compensation Committee is currently comprised of Messrs.
-Bernikow (Chairman), Kretzman and Savas and Ms. Kurzman.
+Bernikow (Chairman) and Savas and Ms. Kurzman.
 Each of Messrs.
-Bernikow and Kretzman and Ms. Kurzman served as a member of the Compensation Committee during all of 2018.
-Upon assuming her position as the Company's Chief Operating Officer, Ms. Perelman stepped down from the Compensation Committee, effective as of January 28, 2018, which vacancy was filled by the appointment of Mr. Meister on the same date.
-Mr. Savas was appointed to the Compensation Committee in October 2018 following Mr. Meister's decision to step down from the Compensation Committee.
+Bernikow and Savas and Ms. Kurzman served as a member of the Compensation Committee during all of 2019.

-With only 3 of the 4 current members of the Compensation Committee qualifying as independent directors, the Company takes advantage of the controlled company exemption under NYSE listing standards that permits the Company to maintain a Compensation Committee that is not comprised entirely of independent directors.
+With only 2 of the 3 current members of the Compensation Committee qualifying as independent directors, the Company takes advantage of the controlled company exemption under NYSE listing standards that permits the Company to maintain a Compensation Committee that is not comprised entirely of independent directors.